Diocese investigates after students mock Native American

 The Indigenous Peoples March in Washington on Friday coincided with the March for Life, which drew thousands of anti-abortion protesters, including a group from Covington Catholic High School in Park Hills.

-Videos circulating online show a youth standing extremely close to an elderly Native American as he chanted and played a drum.
+Videos circulating online show a youth staring at and standing extremely close to an elderly Native American who was singing and playing a drum.
 Other youths, some wearing clothing with Covington logos, surrounded them, laughing and shouting.
+Many of the youths were also wearing “Make America Great Again” hats.

 Most Read Nation & World Stories